While a lot of vehicles come with factory mats already installed, these mats probably won’t meet your expectations.

 For carpet mats, this usually means that the carpet won’t “pile” and will hold up better against frequent use.

 Factory mats usually don’t perform as well as aftermarket mats.
-This is because in most cases they are not engineered with the best features to contain dirt and provide maximum protection to your carpet.
+This is because in most cases they are not engineered with the features like channeling, or raised edges, to contain dirt and provide maximum protection to your carpet.

-Aftermarket liners are specifically engineered by experts with the main aim of protecting your carpet.
+Aftermarket liners are specifically engineered the aim of protecting your carpets.
 They have more advanced surface channels and higher edges that ensure all the messes remain on the floor mat until you intentionally pour them out.

 OEM weather floor mats are usually more expensive than aftermarket floor mats.
-This isn’t easy to notice since the price of the mats is usually rolled into the price of the vehicle.
+This isn’t easy to notice since the price of the mats are usually rolled into the price of the vehicle.

 Aftermarket floor mats come at a much lower price compared to the OE and they offer more protection.